Manthan933/Manthan/README.md

 - A secure platform for online testing.
 - Interactive and easy to use.
 - Grades can be accessed/ changed even after the completion of test.
-- Teacher can decide if a particular question is compulsory in all the tests or not.
+- The teacher can decide if a particular question is compulsory or not in all the tests.
-- Application is in the locked mode so there is no transition between other applications (as Whatsapp,call,etc.).
+- The application is in the locked mode, so there is no transition between other applications (as Whatsapp,call,etc.).
 - Basic facilities like calculator are provided in the application for basic math operations.
 - A list of the marks will be sent to the educator just after the completion of the test.
 - Use Gmail or Student mail IDs to save the students' marks.
 - The test will be automatically submitted after the prescribed time frame.
-- We will try to block incoming calls/ messages/ screen capture and all the unnecessary activities during the test.
+- We will try to block incoming calls/ messages/ screen capture or any other malpractice during the test.

 ### Built With 💻